How To Harden Your Seedlings For A Successful Garden.

 Little did I know I could have prevented all of this by doing one simple thing.

-Harden Your seedlings.
+Taking the Time to Harden Your seedlings.

 More or less I came at this time frame from trial and error.
-I used the suggest plant times found for my zone and kept pretty thorough notes in my gardening journal.
+I used the suggested plant times found for my zone and kept pretty thorough notes in my gardening journal.
 I wrote when I started my seeds and how big my seedling plants were come planting time in May.
-If the date needs to be adjusted I would make a note of my new planting schedule for the following year and put a note in my calendar file.
+If the date needed to be adjusted I would make a note of my new planting schedule for the following year and put a note in my calendar file.